Parking and Permits

 Daily permits are valid in General parking spaces only, not in Staff. (see ADA parking for exceptions)

-If the permit machine in the parking lot is broken or doesn't print a permit, please call CCPD at (805)546-3205 to report the problem.
+If the permit machine in a parking lot is broken or doesn't print a permit, please call CCPD at (805)546-3205 to report the problem.
 A problem with a permit machine is not a reason for not having a valid permit.

 Other options to purchase a permit: